Our Genius 9-Point Guide to Help You Make Money With Online Sales

 We rounded up some great tips about how to sell online both globally and locally.

 2. Know How to Sell Online

 - Allow buyers time to view the item if they ask.
-This takes time out of your day but usually leads to a sale.
+This may take time out of your day but it usually leads to a sale.
 Just make sure there’s someone else around when that person comes by.

 - Don’t set prices too high.

 Read more in our roundup about selling used goods online.

 3. Make Your Items Look Great

 If you follow one item on this list, follow this one..
 If you’ve ever purchased a used object online, then you’ve probably scrutinized a photo, wondering exactly which object in the photo is actually up for sale.
 Roughly 60% of online shoppers said a “good-quality photo” is the most important factor in deciding which item to buy, per a recent study.

 Don’t put someone on the other side of that equation.
 Your photography can make or break your listing.
 How many of us have watched our items go unsold and wondered whether a photo crowded with other objects in dim lighting may have been the culprit?

 Read pro tips about how to take pictures of items to sell, collected from online sellers who have honed their photography practices over the years.
 Here’s an overview of what they say: